herrera-ignacio/microfrontends/README.md

   * Each smaller part is easier to understand and make changes to.
 * __Time to Market__: Features can be delivered isolately.
 * __Ownership__: Enforces a clear separation of responsibilities.

+## Requirements

+1. Zero coupling between child projects.
+   1. No importing of functions/objects/classes/etc.
+   2. No shared state.
+   3. Shared libraries through MF is ok.
+2. Near-zero coupling between container and child apps.
+   1. Container shouldn't assume that a child is using a particular framework.
+   2. Any necessary communication is done with callbacks or simple events.
+3. CSS from one project shouldn't affect another.
+4. Version control (monorepo vs separate) shouldn't have any impact on the overall project.
+5. Container should be able to decide to always use the latest version of a microfrontend _or_ specifiy version.

 ## Integration